Cost Performance Index (CPI): Formula and How To Calculate it + Examples

 CPI Example 1: Construction Project

 In this CPI example of a large-scale construction project, the project manager monitored the CPI to ensure cost efficiency.
-By regularly using the cost performance index calculation, the project manager identified that the actual costs were exceeding the earned value, indicating a potential cost overrun.
+By regularly using the cost performance index calculation, the project manager identified that the actual costs exceeded the earned value, indicating a potential cost overrun.
 Upon investigation, it was discovered that certain construction materials were being wasted due to inefficient handling and storage practices.
 The project manager immediately implemented measures to optimize material usage, train the construction team on proper handling techniques, and improve storage practices.
 As a result, the CPI improved, and the project was completed within budget.

 CPI Example 2: Software Development Project

-With this CPI example, a software development project manager used the CPI to track cost efficiency.
-As the project progressed, the CPI consistently remained below 1, indicating cost overruns.
+With this CPI example, a software development project manager used the cost performance index calculation to track cost efficiency.
+The CPI consistently remained below one as the project progressed, indicating cost overruns.
 Through careful analysis, the project manager identified that certain project tasks were taking longer than anticipated, leading to increased costs.
 The project manager reassessed the project plan, reallocated resources, and implemented process improvements to streamline development activities.
-With these measures in place, the CPI gradually improved, and the project was successfully completed within the revised budget.
+With these measures in place, the CPI gradually improved, and the project was completed within the revised budget.

 Common Challenges and Misconceptions About the Cost Performance Index